The Director Of New Ted Bundy Film Responds To Criticism Claiming The Movie Sexualizes A Serial Killer

 The media has taken on a recent fascination with notorious serial killer Ted Bundy upon the release of recent films and documentaries.
-The new film Extremely Wicked, Shockingly Evil, and Vile starring Zac Efron as Bundy takes a fresh look at the life of the mass killer, attempting to understand the mind of one of the most evil men of all time.
+The new film Extremely Wicked, Shockingly Evil, and Vile starring Zac Efron as Bundy takes a fresh look at the life of the mass killer, attempting to understand the mind of one of the evilest men of all time.
 However, some have spoken out in criticism of the film’s director choosing an actor like Efron to play such a heinous role, according to the Independent.

 It’s not difficult to see where the increased interest in Ted Bundy comes from.
 Bundy was clearly an anomaly, changing the way the world would look at serial killers forever.
 This was due largely in part to his appearance.
 The young murderer did not look like a criminal at first glance.
 He was an attractive man with a college degree.
 He spoke intelligently and had an eerily calm and composed demeanor.
-Even after his capture he was always seen smiling and looking presentable, in neat, pressed clothing.
+Even after his capture, he was always seen smiling and looking presentable in neat, pressed clothing.
 Bundy used his appearance to his advantage, at one time even convincing many people of his innocence.
 In addition, he was an extremely intelligent individual, managing to escape from police custody on several occasions.

 One of Ted Bundy's survivors says Zac Efron's charming portrayal is "who Bundy wanted you to see" https://t.co/HldtIGHx8o pic.twitter.com/aghjMWUMAa